 After this time splitting was done more accurately using “plug-and-feathers” (or “tare and feathers”).
 Into each hand drilled hole were placed two hardened iron “feathers” and between them was put a tapered iron plug which was hammered in, until the rock split along the line of the holes.

-Loose stone and rab (small granite rocks found in Cornwall just below the topsoil) has been quarried for centuries for making tracks and roads.
-Small pits can still be found along the sides of old roads in the county from which stone to repair the roads was taken.
+Loose stone and rab (small granite rocks found in Cornwall just below the topsoil) have been quarried for centuries for making tracks and roads.
+Small pits can still be found along the sides of old roads in the duchy from which stone to repair the roads was taken.

 Much larger scale quarrying for roadstone and “aggregate” began in the twentieth century.
 Crushed and graded stones are used for road making, railway ballast and as aggregates in concrete.
 A wide range of stones is used for this purpose, including greenstone, granite, gabbro and serpentine, the rock being crushed on site and everything taken away and used.

 Fishing in Cornwall as an industry probably dates back to the middle ages.
 Certainly by Tudor times it was nationally important.
 By 1582 nearly two thousand mariners are recorded working in Cornwall and in 1602 Richard Carew described the fisheries of Cornwall and Devon as much more important than those of eastern England.

 The two methods used at the time were seining and drift netting.
 Seine fishing uses a large net that hangs in the water by attaching weights along the bottom edge and floats along the top.
 They look like a fence and are used to encircle a shoal of fish, with the boat circling the catch.